sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 = Basic git commands =

+If you have a local branch on your personal computer that you would like to push to trac:
+{{{
+$ git push --set-upstream origin <mybranch>:public/combinat/<mybranch>
+}}}
+The first time you pull a branch on trac onto your local computer (in the example you are pulling a branch called 10305-partition and are calling it <mybranch>; usually it might be good to use the same name):
+{{{
+$ git remote update origin
+$ git checkout -b <mybranch> origin/public/ticket/10305-partition
+}}}

 = Branch naming conventions =

  * On your local machine you can call your branches however you like.
 However, it might be useful to use the